gcixdev/gcix/README.md

 build and test your code and shouldn't be in code too, because then you might have a pipeline that build and test your pipeline code.

 All those statements are quite true.
 However all those statements could be applied to static configuration.
 We started this project because of
-Gitlab CI yaml files growing over thousands of lines.
+GitLab CI yaml files growing over thousands of lines.
 We tried to implement some logic with clunky rule sets.
 We tried to re-use code with yaml templates.
 We tried to write predefined pipelines by using includes.
 We started to write bash scripts that do bulk loads of work within a job.
 All in all those felt like a bad workaround, while having in mind how much cleaner this might be, writing our pipelines in code.
 That is why we started this project and since using it with great success.

-However it is absolutely important to understand the *gcix* as a supplement and not as a substitution to Gitlab CI yaml files.
+However it is absolutely important to understand the *gcix* as a supplement and not as a substitution to GitLab CI yaml files.
 As long you are fine with having a couple of jobs you could easily describe in static configuration, just do it.
 If you feel that you can't manage the complexity of you static yaml configuration and started to build lots of helper scripts, you could consider writing your pipelines in code.
 This considerations should include, if the pipeline code you write is definitely an advantage over the static scripts you had before - and not just for you but also